HDFGroup/hdf-rest-api/UsingIteration.rst

 This request will return attributes "a0100", "a0101", through "a0199".

-Repeat this pattern until less the limit items are returned.
+Repeat this pattern until less than 'Limit' items are returned.
 This indicates that you've completed the iteration through all elements of the group.

 Iteration is also supported for links in a group, and the groups, datasets, and datatypes